NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/links.md

 `links` are a special category of agents (like turtles and patches) in NetLogo to represent connections between turtles.
 A link itself is just a connection between any two (distinct) turtles with some information attached.
-With just this simple tool of connections between turtles, we can represent very sophisticated relationships between turtles such as family trees, "friend" relationships on social media (commonly referred to as a "social graph"), or even road maps for navigation software like google maps or waze.
+With just this simple tool of connections between turtles, we can represent very sophisticated relationships between turtles such as family trees, "friend" relationships on social media (commonly referred to as a "social graph"), or even road maps for navigation software like Google Maps or Waze.